cassiozen/ReactCasts/README.md

 # Acknowledgements

 The ReactCasts series is heavily inspired by the original [Rails Casts](http://railscasts.com) series by Ryan Bates.
-He is the pioneer that given shape to the format.
+He is the pioneer that has given shape to the format.

 The format of this repository, including the usage of issues for requesting screencast was created by Aaron Schlesinger for the fantastic [Go in 5 minutes](https://github.com/arschles/go-in-5-minutes) screencast series.

-The music used on the episodes is a royalty-free piece http://www.bensound.com
+The music used on the episodes is a royalty-free piece http://www.bensound.com.